 Pumpkin Seeds to Avoid

 Adding pumpkin seeds to your backyard buffet can be a great treat for birds and an economical way to stretch your fall bird feeding budget.
-Before birds eat all the seeds, however, remember to save a few to plant in the backyard in the spring, and you'll have an even bigger bounty of pumpkin seeds to share with hungry birds next fall.
+Before birds eat all the seeds, however, remember to save a few to plant in the garden in the spring, and you'll have an even bigger bounty of pumpkin seeds to share with hungry birds next fall.